Welcome to Graves Farm Pumpkin Patch!

 Farmers Market & Chile Cheese Festival

 Graves Farm has been farming green Chile in the Pecos valley for over 30 years.
 James Graves started selling fresh green Chile in his front yard, along with roasting it.
 The rich soil and climate of the Pecos valley was perfect for green Chile to grow and thrive!
 Then vegetables followed.
 Graves farm and Garden is a staple of the annual Main Street Roswell Chile Cheese Festival.
 Get your fresh roasted green Chile, or a beautiful red Chile ristra while enjoying great, free, family fun!
 Fresh green Chile has always been our specialty.
-Chile Cheese festival is in Sept.
-2016.
+The Chile Cheese annual festival is in September.

 Please visit

-www.mainstreetroswell.org for date & time.
+www.mainstreetroswell.org for date & time Save